Scala-Dev/exp-cli/README.md

 Note: You may need to use `sudo` or be logged in as `root`.

-# Launch Your Application
+# Launch Your HTML5 Application

-Assuming you have a local HTML5 application, change your working directory to the directory containing `index.html` and run
+Change your working directory to the directory containing `index.html` and run

 ```bash
 exp play
 ```

-You can also specify the path:
+You can also specify the path to `index.html`:

 ```bash
 exp play ./my-app/
 ```

 This will launch an EXP player in a webrowser.
 The first time you run `exp play` you'll be presented with a pairing screen.
-Use the EXP user interface to pair a device with your browser.
+Use the EXP user interface to pair the device to your browser.

 After pairing the device, your app will now be running inside of a full featured EXP player.
-The `exp play` command will automatically reload the player when you make changes to your application's code.
+The browser tab will automatically reload the player when you make changes to your application's code.

 # Configuring the Application